Log Home Insurance: Why It Costs More & How to Find Coverage

 When shopping for log home insurance, never settle for actual cash value (ACV) coverage.
 You want at minimum replacement cost value (RCV), and ideally extended replacement cost or guaranteed replacement cost coverage, which protects you even if rebuild costs exceed your policy's dwelling limit.

-This matters especially for log homes because lumber inflation, supply chain issues, and labor shortages can cause rebuild costs to spike sharply between the time you set your coverage limit and the time you actually need to file a claim.
+This matters especially for log homes because lumber inflation, tariff-driven material costs, and labor shortages can cause rebuild costs to spike sharply between the time you set your coverage limit and the time you actually need to file a claim.
+Understanding construction cost inflation and its impact on your policy is critical, as are the tools for calculating how much dwelling coverage you actually need.

 Pincher's Pro Tip